 In the case of Taylor Bean, the mother had questioned the father’s right to joint custody and visitation, specifically because of his drug use.
 Peyton went by her mother’s maiden name.
 Her mother, Taylor Decker, was married to a Robbie Decker at the time of the accident.
 A younger sister had been born into this family.
 Obviously, the new mother-father arrangement was a better choice for full custody.
 Shouldn’t the judge have seen that drug usage was making the biological father incompetent?

-If smoking pot while driving with a kid in the car isn’t enough to deny a parent visits, what is?
+If smoking pot while driving with a kid in the car isn’t enough to deny visitation, what is?
 This blog presents the case as to why drug-using parents are a threat to children’s safety.
 Family court judges should not assume that the responsibility of parenthood makes people clean up their act.

 Medical advances save lives, but we still need to change laws

-Skilled doctors in New York and California saved these three children.
-Without the advances of modern medicine, Peyton Bean, Ashlynn Myrtle and Alexis Myrtle would not have survived.
+Without the advances of modern medicine, Peyton Bean, Ashlynn Myrtle and Alexis Myrtle may not have survived.
 Doctors at Strong Memorial Hospital and Golisano Children’s Hospital of the University of Rochester medical system, saved Peyton’s life.
 She became the poster child for a new Golisano Children’s Hospital when it opened in 2015, and was a “miracle kid” of 2015.

-These two cases shout out against stoned driving and also against allowing visitation to marijuana-using parents.
+These two cases shout out against stoned driving and also warn parents that using marijuana can threaten the life of your children.
 Let’s start a national campaign to counter stoned driving, similar to the one launched by MADD in the 1980s.
 We need to change laws.